sebringrose/BEAUTY-HUNT/README.md

 # BEAUTY HUNT - Beauty Product Comparison Web Application

-This frontend codebase was created by Sebastien Ringrose and is designed and built to prerender product pages from data stored in a Firebase Backend.
+This codebase was created by Sebastien Ringrose and is designed and built to prerender product pages from data stored in a Firebase Backend.
 Advanced data filtering is done via a TypeSense cluster and sales copy is pulled from a Contentful project.

 The UI is built with the MUI React library with a custom theme.